How Global Leaders Use Patent Monitoring Service To Stay Ahead

 - Transfer of rights or reassignments for technologies of interest

-- The study can further include information related to existing partnerships/collaborations or acquisitions
+- Lastly, the study can further include information related to existing partnerships and/or collaborations or acquisitions

-- Identifying new publications, with embodiments similar to the technology of interest (e.g. CA/CIP)
+- Identifying new publications, with embodiments similar to the technology of interest (for example, CA or CIP)

-- Determining additional information e.g. Priority documents – Origin of invention, Inventors, Sequence Listings (for biological inventions)
+- Determining additional information.
+For instance, priority documents – Origin of invention, Inventors and sequence listings (for biological inventions)

 - Monitoring applications that are potential threat and may impose infringement charges once granted and further filing opposition to such application

-- Understanding Examiner’s disposition on RCE TAT, rejections, appeals, allowance rate, arbitration, etc.
+- Understanding Examiner’s disposition on RCE TAT, rejections, appeals, allowance rate and/or arbitration, etc.

 - Tracking patent term of granted patents to plan product launch